synapsecns/sanguine/docs/bridge/README.md

-# Website
+# Synapse Bridge Docs

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Note, because of [this](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs/issues/580#issuecomment-2103047228) issue, docs currently live outside of the yarn workspace.
+This will be fixed in a future version.

 ## Generating API Docs